 The county should restrict development and resource use within or near areas susceptible to significant damage from erosion, landslides, earthquakes or lahar flows, as necessary to protect life, property, and wildlife habitats (e.g., streams and marine waters downslope).

-The county should cooperate with other jurisdictions and agencies to implement the “Natural Hazards Mitigation Plan for the Thurston Region,” TRPC 2017, or as hereafter amended.
+The county should cooperate with other jurisdictions and agencies to implement the “Hazards Mitigation Plan for the Thurston Region,” TRPC 2023, or as hereafter amended.

 The county should protect the public from natural hazards, minimize the need for emergency rescues and replacement of public facilities damaged by natural forces, and avoid public subsidy of private development located in areas vulnerable to damage from natural events by minimizing the amount of development at risk.

 The county should collaborate with other jurisdictions and agencies to gain a better understanding of hazards in the county and devise appropriate mitigative measures to minimize the loss of life and property.

+The County should continue to update and adapt Critical Areas Ordinances to reflect changes in geologic hazard profiles based on actual risk identified through scientific studies and emerging technologies.

 GROUNDWATER AND AQUIFER RECHARGE AREAS